SteelCompendium/data-md-dse/Bestiary/Goblin Underboss.md

 abilities:
 - name: Sword
   type: Action
-  roll: 2d10 + 1
+  roll: 2d10 + 2
   cost: Signature
   keywords:
   - Melee
   - Weapon
-  distance: Reach 1
+  distance: Melee 1
   target: One creature or object
   t1: 2 damage
   t2: 5 damage
   t3: 6 damage
   effects:
   - name: Effect
-    effect: 'One ally of the underboss adjacent to the target can make a [[Free Strike|free strike]] against them. '
+    effect: 'One ally adjacent to the target can make a [[Free Strike|free strike]] against them. '
 - name: Get Reckless!
   type: Maneuver
   keywords:
-  - Ranged
+  - Area
-  distance: Ranged 10
+  distance: 5 burst
-  target: Each ally
+  target: All allies in the burst
   effects:
   - name: Effect
-    effect: 'Until the start of the underboss’s next turn, each target gains an edge on attacks, and attacks against them gain an edge. '
+    effect: 'Until the start of the underboss’s next turn, each target has edge on attacks, and attacks against them have edge.
+3 Malice: Attacks don’t have edge against a target. '

 ```